Support

 • Display Orientation - This option should only be used if your player operating system does not support changing the orientation as we recommend the adjustment on an operating system level instead..
 You have the option of portrait (Clockwise) and portrait (Counter-clockwise).

 • Reload player every day at - It is good practice to clear the cache on the player once every 24 hours.
-Here you can set a time that is not inconvenient, for example at night when no one is watching your TVs.
+Here you can set a time that is not inconvenient, for example at night when no one is watching your TV.
 Rooted devices will be rebooted, unrooted devices will simply restart our app.

 • Tags - If you are using tags they will be listed here.
 You also can find and add a tag.

 • Clear cache - In case you need to clear the cache manually you can do that here.
-For example, if you are changing your content continually and you experience something not working as expected, clearing the cache should help as it removed any old data stored on the players' storage.
+For example, if you are changing your content continually and you experience something not working as expected, clearing the cache should help as it removes any old data stored on the players' storage.

 • Reload - Reloading your player is similar to clearing the cache.
 In addition, reloading will close and start the APP.